ingef/conquery/frontend/README.md

 ### State

 - We're using [typesafe-actions](https://github.com/piotrwitek/typesafe-actions) for redux actions.
-- We're moving away from redux-thunk (replaced mostly by hooks)
 - We've migrated from `redux-form` to `react-hook-form` recently.

 ### Browser support